bkrmendy/classsic-fp-papers/README.md

 - [ ] Monadic Parser Combinators by Graham Hutton and Erik Meijier
 - [ ] The Design of a Pretty-printing Library by John Hughes

+This is primarily a learning exercise to pick up some Scala, and also to try out a more rigorous way of ingesting papers (ie, not just skimming through the first half).